faraway1nspace/fibonacci_ml/readme.md

 -- pandas dataframe of features corresponding to a contiguous time-series representing *all* fib-retracements and extensions.

 The main features and benefits of the approach are the following:
-- automatically finds drawdowns with either: a user-specified `drawdown_criteria` (usually 0.2) or finds an appropriate criteria automatically
+- automatically finds drawdowns with either:
+    1. a user-specified `drawdown_criteria` (usually 0.2);
+    2. automatically finds an appropriate criteria, adjusting for the volatility of the ticker under-analysis (e.g., we want a larger drawdown criteria for more volatile stocks).
 - converts the fibs into a smooth contiguous timeseries of features of the drawdown (`max_drawdown`,`duration`, `precovery` (percent recovery), `fib_lev` (the fib-level), `time_since_peak_d`, and `fib-box01` (the % that price is between two fib-levels).
-- tracks three fibonacci-retracements in parallel: the current/most recent; the previous; and the "long-term memory" of any significant monster drawdowns (even decades earlier)
+- tracks three fibonacci-retracements in parallel: i) most recent drawdown; ii) the previous drawdown; and iii) the "long-term memory" of any significant monster drawdowns (even decades earlier).
+For example, the dot-com dubble resulted in a moster drawdown in the Nasdaq and who's fibonacci extensions may still be important as features a decade later.
-- doesn't "cheap": the features at time `t` are never calculated using information from the future, which many backtesters violate when they first make fib-retracements for an entire time-series, and then fail to mask/hide the future information from prices in the past (illegal!)
+- doesn't "cheat": the features at time `t` are never calculated using information from the future, which many backtesters violate when they first make fib-retracements for an entire time-series, and then fail to mask/hide the future information from prices in the past (illegal!)

 The figure below (top) shows the automatic finding of retracements and extensions for `QQQ`.
 Notice that the levels correspond to: `0, 0.236, 0.382, 0.5, 0.618, 0.786, 1, 1.618, 2.618, 4.236, 6.854, 11.09, 17.944`